ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 Prerequesite #2: nosetests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 `nosetests <https://nose.readthedocs.org/en/latest/>`_ should have been already installed.
-If not, do so as it is needed for the entire testing of ESMValTool.
+If not, do so as it is needed for a convenient testing experience.
+Test could also be exectuted without `nosetests``, but this makes life so much easier.

 Prerequesite #3: provide reference data